Handling Silkscreen Over Component Pads

 Documentationlayerexample 1447177246063

-When adding such information, it is important to not use the silkcreen layer.
+When adding such information, it is important to not use the silkscreen layer.
 In this case, the dimension layer 48 in Eagle was used to draw the dimension lines.
-The information on this layer is not included in the exported gerber files that are sent to the PCB manufacturer and will not show up on the silkscreen.
+The information on this layer is not included in the exported Gerber files that are sent to the PCB manufacturer and will not show up on the silkscreen.

 Making sure that pads and exposed copper is free from silkscreen is good design practice and prevents manufacturing issues.